carlislenoriko/go-here-app/README.md

-# README
+# Go Here!

-Go Here!
 A web application to create and share customized Google maps.
-Users can create customizeable profiles, add special descriptions, and definitely do not need to know exact addresses to get a pin on a map.
+Users can create unique profiles, add special descriptions to maps and map pins, and definitely do not need to know exact addresses to get a pin on a map.

 ## Getting Started